 Degas’ heirs contracted with the French foundry Hébrard to cast the repaired sculptures in bronze even while preserving the original wax figures (which for many years were thought to have been lost or destroyed).
 Beginning in 1919, Hébrard set out to make 22 casts of each sculpture; some series were not finished, but the foundry cast at least 25 copies of the Little Dancer.
 This is why bronze versions of Little Dancer and other Degas sculptures are now found in many collections internationally.

-In the 1950s Paul Mellon (1907–1999), the benefactor of the National Gallery, bought the 69 known surviving sculptures that Degas had created during his lifetime (several were destroyed in the casting process).
+In the 1950s Paul Mellon (1907–1999), a benefactor of the National Gallery of Art, bought the 69 known surviving sculptures that Degas had created during his lifetime (several were destroyed in the casting process).
 Mellon eventually donated 52 of these works to the Gallery, making it the largest repository of Degas’ original sculptures.

 Edgar Degas, Self-Portrait with White Collar, c.
 1857